The Language Construction Kit

 (Actually, they don't have many rodeos in Russia.)

-What order do the various components of a noun phrase appear in?
+What order do the components of a noun phrase appear in?

 The ten very happy robots who passed the bar exam

 You can generally divide phrases into heads and modifiers.
 Some languages are very consistent about placing all modifiers before, or all after the head.
 English is head-final, with the exception of subordinate clauses.
-Japanese is head-final too, but it's more consistent: it would say "the bar exam passed robots".
+Japanese is head-final too, but it’s more consistent: it would say "bar-exam passed ten robots".

-What order do the various components of a sentence appear in?
+What order do the components of a sentence appear in?

 Linguists like to talk about the order of subject, object, and verb, which of course can occur in just six combinations: SVO (as in English or Swahili), SOV (Latin, Quechua, Turkish), VSO (Welsh), OVS (Hixkaryana), OSV (Apurinã), VOS (Malagasy).
 The last three are for some reason rare, although they do exist.